Hombre-x/silicon-emporium-backend/README.md

-# Silicon Emporium
+# Silicon Emporium Backend

 ---

-Silicon Emporium is a site that allows you to keep track of the parts you need for your PC.
-Whether it's to find the cheapest place to buy any of your components, or to find out if there is stock available or not.
+Here you will find the backend of Slicon Emporium

-The application is built on top of http4s and Scala 3 together with Angular.js and Typescript.
+The application is mostly implemented by the Typelevel stack and associated partners.
+Ranging from http4s for the HTTP layer, to Cats Effect 3 for effectful computations via type classes and concurrency handling.